ecribbie/USRA_2022/YGOB/README.md

 In the [genome.tab files](ygob.ucd.ie/ygob/data/v7-Aug2012/) such as that of [Cglabrata](ygob.ucd.ie/ygob/data/v7-Aug2012/Cglabrata_genome.tab) the 9th colomn discusses the genes similarities with other genes from different species.
 It uses various levels of similarity; similar to, weakly similar to, highly similar to, syntenic homolog of, etc.

 When creating marker assignments for these species if a gene in one species is similar to a gene in another species would we assign both of these the same marker (example call them both gene 1), assuming for simplicity that these genes are not similar to others?
 If so whcih of these terms above would imply using the same marker?
 All of them?

+Why does the [S.Cerevisiae Ohnologs File](http://ygob.ucd.ie/browser/ohnologs.html) have two genes matching to each Ancestor gene

 ## Formatting of similarities